spack/spack/lib/spack/docs/packaging_guide.rst

 .. note::
     Each specific build system has a list of attributes that can be overridden to fine-tune the installation of a package without overriding an entire phase.
-To have more information on them the place to go is the API docs at the end of this manual.
+To have more information on them the place to go is the API docs of the :py:mod:`~.build_systems` module.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 Overriding an entire phase